Perfect state transfer in two dimensions and the bivariate dual-Hahn polynomials: The spin lattice model

-Then fractional revival from $(0,0)$ to the sites $(0,j)$ takes place at $\frac{T}{2}$ that is, at times equal to $k\pi $. \end{corollary} This is illustrated in Fig. \ref{fig:1} and Fig. \ref{fig:2}.
+In this case, PST from $(0,0)$ to $(0,6)$ can be observed at $t=2\pi $ and fractional revival can be found at $t=\pi$.
+This is illustrated in Fig. \ref{fig:2}

 As for PST in one-dimension \cite{Kay1}, a form of mirror-symmetry is also observed here.
 Indeed we find that PST takes place between sites that are mirror images with respect to a horizontal line passing through the vertical of the lattice on which they are located.
 In other words we find that

 \begin{corollary} With the same assumptions as Proposition \ref{thm2}, we also have other perfect state transfer situations (with different initial sites) over the same period of time $T$: